 Their field of view is generally rated as a maximum range across the longest dimension of the frame, which is diagonal.
 So if a fisheye lens is rated for 180 degrees, it means that it captures 180 degrees diagonally across the frame, not from one side to the other.

 Nikon has two fisheye lenses in its current range: a 16mm designed for full-frame (FX) cameras and a 10.5mm designed for (DX) cameras.
 This is my hands-on review of the 16mm.

 Nikon 16mm f/2.8D Fisheye Lens

-It has a small metal lens hood built in that doesn’t do much to block light but does help protect the front element, an aperture ring, and a focus ring.
+It has a small metal lens hood built-in that doesn’t do much to block light but does help protect the front element, an aperture ring, and a focus ring.
 Its largest aperture is f/2.8, and its smallest is f/22.
-It’s closest focus in a little under 10 inches and it has close-range correction (CRC).
+Its closest focus is a little under 10 inches, and it has close-range correction (CRC).
 The lens is coated to minimize flaring and ghosting.

 Performance and Handling

 The autofocus is quick and true.
 Most of the lens stays still, with the focus ring moving and the very front of the lens moving in and out slightly.

 I’ve been pleasantly surprised with how sharp this lens is across the whole frame.
 It’s not going to rival something like a sharp 50mm in sharpness tests, but it captures a lot of detail and stays sharp even at the edges.
 As per usual, the sharpest apertures tend to be a few stops above wide open.
 And because it has a very wide depth-of-field, it’s fairly rare to run into out-of-focus images.